 HDM Wait List Referral Status Terminology Description Enrolled Arrangement of HDM service has been made with a service start date with the HDM provider; HDM provider shall change consumer's status to "enrolled".
 Pending Enrollment Once an agency selects a referral for enrollment, status should be changed to "Pending Enrollment".
 This will remove the referral from the main waitlist and informs other HDM providers that the consumer has been selected and referral is being processed.
 Removed Before Service If consumer cannot be reached within 3-weeks or consumer no longer desires service.
 (To reach consumer, provider must call twice and mail letter 10 days before removal.
 Document in Progress Notes in CaGetCare).
 See Attachment 5 for sample notification letter.
 Waitlist Consumers currently waiting for HDM services.
 If provider finds that the provider-consumer pairing is not a good fit, return the consumer's referral to the Waitlist.
 Permissible reasons to return consumer to waitlist include: Diet type, meal preference, meal frequency, outside of service area.
-Waitlist Hold If consumer can be reached but will not be ready for service within 3 -weeks, provider updates the "Client Ready for Service Date" and changes status to "Waitlist Hold."
+Waitlist Hold If consumer can be reached but will not be ready for service within 3 -weeks , provider updates the "Client Ready for Service Date" and changes status to "Waitlist Hold."
 This will remove the referral from the main waitlist.
 DAAS Intake will follow-up with seniors categorized as 'Waitlist Hold', confirm readiness and return the person to the Waitlist when appropriate.
 AWD consumers categorized as Waitlist Hold are monitored for readiness by the AWD Assessment contractor.

 8. Change Requests - Consumers have the right to request a change of service provider only if they need an ethnic meal or need a special diet.
 For such change, HDM service provider must submit the request through IR2 and mark "Change Request" on the form.
-Once DAAS Intake Unit approves it, a new HDM referral under "Change of Meal Provider" will be created and show in the HDM Wait List with "Change" next to the client's name.
-DAAS Intake Unit will then inform the existing meal provider and the prospective meal provider about the request so that both providers can

-9. coordinate the transition.
 Consumers requesting reassignment will receive a new priority score.